MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-list-labels-cpp.md

 ## Prerequisites

-Be sure to complete the [Client workstation setup and configuration steps](setup-mip-client.md) before proceeding.
+Be sure to complete the [Microsoft Information Protection SDK setup and configuration steps](setup-configure-mip.md) before proceeding.

 ## Procedure 1